edwardean/bahamut/README.md

 #### Is it for me?

 - Do you play music files from your computer?
-- Do you like to do most thing with just your keyboard?
 - Do you prefer plain-old playlists?
-- Do you want a simple, robust, fast, memory-efficient music player?
+- Do you want a fast/efficient music player?
+- Do you prefer to get around using your keyboard?
 - Are you getting a bit tired of iTunes too?

 Then yep, probably.